brendenlake/AAI-site/README.md

 - 5/3 Neuroscience

 ## Detailed schedule and readings
-Please see below for the assigned readings for each class.
+Please see below for the assigned readings for each class (to be read before class).
 Before each class, students will be asked to submit a reaction to the readings (three paragraphs).
 Reaction posts are submitted via Piazza.
 Papers are available for download on NYU Classes in the "Resources" folder.

 **1/25 Introduction and overview**
 - No assigned readings